AdrianForsythe/Pd_Geocache/README.md

 		- still issues with scraping, mostly due to "premium only" or non-standard cache types.
 The work around was to use a geocache preium subscription
 	- this method is maybe X10 faster, as `pycaching` uses GroundSpeak's API.

+3. Included more US States and CAD provinces impacted by WNS
+	- increased amount of sites covered and shared users between sites

 ## General Workflow
 ### Scraping user records from geocaching.com
 - pulls user info, visits to a site, date, log entry